 Getting Around

 A hire car is the most practical option.
-Most of the best courses are 20–60 minutes from Palma and public transport doesn't serve them.
+Public transport doesn't serve many of the best courses well.
 Roads are good; traffic is manageable outside peak summer.

 Clubs

 Bring your own for three rounds or more.
 Hire for a mixed holiday with one or two rounds planned.
-See the club hire guide for recommendations on the best companies — there are some genuinely good options that deliver to your hotel.
+See the club hire guide for recommendations on the best companies, what they charge, and which setups are worth using.
+There are some great options that deliver to your hotel or course and make life easier than lugging a travel bag through an airport and praying for no snapped shafts.

 What Else to Do

 Old town Palma is genuinely beautiful.
-The northwest coast (Valldemossa, Deià, Sóller) is some of the most dramatic scenery in the Mediterranean.
+The northwest coast (Valldemossa, Deià, and Sóller) is some of the most dramatic scenery on the island.
 The northeast is quieter and wilder.
-The food — local seafood, island wine — is excellent.
+The food - local seafood and island wine - is excellent.

 Want the trip arranged properly - courses, tee times, restaurants, transport, PGA professional throughout?